 Are you in any clubs?

-I am not really currently in any club just because being in SGA and being a student worker is a lot.
+I am not really currently in any club just because being a CA (community assistant, formerly known as residence assistant) and being a student worker is a lot.
 I was interested in BID (beauty in distress), which is a fashion club, and they put on a Fashion Week here at Rowan.
 I also was Interested in the Pre-Law Society because of my interests in becoming a lawyer.
 They are a really big group.
 But they do a lot of good preparation for people who don’t know about law and the LSAT prep and talking about the 3+3 programs available.